kira-pitman/javascript-carnival-2/dress-the-clown/dress-the-clown-README.md

 What you really want is to be able to call the function over and over again, and have the `src` of the image change based on some kind of head index counter.

-6. Create a variable to store the current number of the head image. ie, `var headIndex = 0`.
+6. Create a variable to store the current number of the head image. ie, `let headIndex = 0`.
 This variable should be *outside of your function* so we can increase every time this function is called, but also use it in other functions.

 So what you're probably thinking now is: "What good does that do me??
 How do I use the head variable to set the `src` of the head image variable??".
 Allow me to blow your mind with the concept of [concatenation](https://www.w3schools.com/jsref/jsref_concat_string.asp).
 This allows you to construct a string from different variables, which we can then use as the string for your head `src`.

 7. In your `changeClownHead` function, create a variable to store your string.
 You can use the `concat` method linked above, or simply add strings together with a plus symbol. ie,

 ```
-var headSrc = "./images/head" + headIndex + ".png"
+let headSrc = "./images/head" + headIndex + ".png"
 ```

 8. Once you have this string, use it to update your image src and then increase your `headIndex` variable by one.
 This means that next time you call this function, it should be using the next image instead of the same one.